dfinity/interface-spec/spec/index.md

     The certificate is a blob as described in [Certification](#certification) that contains the values at path `/canister/<canister_id>/certified_data` and at path `/time` of [The system state tree](#state-tree).

-    If this `certificate` includes subnet delegations (possibly nested), then the id of the current canister will be included in each delegation’s canister id range.
+    If this `certificate` includes subnet delegations (possibly nested), then the id of the current canister will be included in each delegation's canister id range.

     This traps if `ic0.data_certificate_present()` returns `0`.

 ### Debugging aids

 In a local canister execution environment, the canister needs a way to emit textual trace messages.
-On the “real” network, these do not do anything.
+On the "real" network, these do not do anything.

 -   `ic0.debug_print : (src : i32, size : i32) -> ()`